michmart98/GymCount/README.md

 ## Functionality
 This script fetches data from my calendar and calculates how much I should pay the gym based on the number of times I go.
 To achieve this, it does the following:

-- Searches my Google Calendar for events named "Gym."
+- Searches my Google Calendar for events named "Gym".
 - Prompts me to enter the starting and ending dates that I want to be included in the timeline of my exercises for which I need to pay.
 - Prompts me to enter the price per gym visit.
 - If it finds an event in my calendar named "Gym paid", it means I have paid up to this date.
 Therefore, the script resets the counter and starts counting again after this date.